 American Sociological Association: Sociology Degrees Since 1966

-The above graph shows the fluctuations in the number of Bachelors, Masters and Doctorate degrees awarded between 1966 and 2012.
-Across degree levels, there was a period of high growth in the number of sociology degrees awarded between the late 1960s and early 1970s. and again in the late 1980s.
-Bachelors degrees experienced the most dramatic fluctuations.
-In contrast, Masters degrees and PhDs warded during this period have remained fairly steady.
-Despite fluctuations, the number of sociologists receiving degrees has grown substantially since 1966.
+The above graph shows the fluctuations in the number of bachelor's, master's, and doctorate degrees awarded between 1966 and 2012.
+Across degree levels, there was a period of high growth in the number of sociology degrees awarded between the late 1960s and early 1970s, followed by another upswing beginning in the late 1980s.
+Bachelor's degrees experienced the most dramatic fluctuations.
+In contrast, master's degrees and doctorate degrees awarded during this period have remained fairly steady.

 National Center for Education Statistics.
 2012.
 The Higher Education General Information Survey (HEGIS) and the Integrated Postsecondary Education Data System (IPEDS).
 Washington, DC: Department of Education.
 Retrieved: February 15, 2014 (https://webcaspar.nsf.gov).